UtrechtUniversity/SWORDS-UU/collect_users/README.md

 ### Data analysis

-Interactive data analysis can be found in the [Jupyter Notebook analyse_users.ipynb](analyse_users.ipynb.ipynb).
+Interactive data analysis can be found in the [Jupyter Notebook analyze_users.ipynb](analyze_users.ipynb).
 This notebook explores the data sources that were used to collect the repositories.

 ## License